hablapps/shapeaware/README.md

   left: L, root: A, right: R) extends Tree[A]
 ```

 This new implementation differs with the previous one in the types of the recursive arguments of the `Node` constructor.
-Now, they are generic parameters `L` and `R`, declared to be subtypes of `Tree[A]`, i.e. either leafs or nodes.
+Now, they are generic parameters `L` and `R`, declared to be subtypes of `Tree[A]`, i.e. either leaves or nodes.
 Essentially, this allows us to preserve the exact type of the tree; what we will call its *shape*.
 In essence, this is the same trick commonly used to implement heterogeneous lists in Scala (see, e.g. their [implementation](https://github.com/milessabin/shapeless/blob/master/core/src/main/scala/shapeless/hlists.scala#L30) in the shapeless framework).

 For instance, let’s compare both implementations in the REPL, with the old implementation of the `Tree` data type located in the `P` module, and the new one in the current scope: